brgcode/compas_wood/README.md

-# COMPAS Wood
+Currently the repository is maintained by Petras Vestartas.
 Joinery generation for IBOIS, EPFL.

-Currently the repository is maintained by Petras Vestartas
+# compas_wood

 To-do: